Zermatt's first open-air theatre

 A race against time, or: The secret of the first ascent of the Matterhorn

 The Englishman Edward Whymper comes to Zermatt on 12th July 1865, and joins a rope team.
 The only local mountain guides that Whymper could engage were Father and Son Taugwalder.
 The first ascent actually succeeds - but only three of the seven men return the next morning: Edward Whymper, the seriously injured Peter Taugwalder and his son.
-Defamation, speculation and accusations follow: Whymper accuses Taugwalder of cutting the rope during the descent.
-The wealthy Englishman with a good reputation maintains his good name, while Taugwalder's version is lost in the turmoil: he claimed that Whymper had cut the rope 200 metres before the summit, and ran ahead in order to be the first at the top.
+Defamation, speculation and accusations follow, and there is even a rumour that Father Taugwalder cut the rope.
+Whymper, on the other hand, maintains his good name, while Taugwalder's version is lost in the turmoil: he claimed that Whymper had cut the rope 200 metres before the summit, and ran ahead in order to be the first at the top.
 This was why they only had a reserve rope for the descent, which then broke.
 Nobody was convicted, and the file was closed and kept under lock and key for 55 years.

 Author and director Livia Anne Richard